Fancy-Templates/latex-thesis/README.md

 It is up to you and your supervisor whether you want to use the structure provided in this template (especially with regard to the files in the [segments](segments/) folder).
 In general, we block the `thesis.pdf` and a `signature` image (see the [declaration of authenticity](#declaration-of-authenticity) module) from being committed to the repository ([.gitignore](.gitignore)) and even if you rename that main file you should refrain from pushing compiled (blobs/) files to the repository to avoid cluttering it.
-**However**, to persist your final state in an easily accessible way, we encourage you to upload the compiled version of your final and submitted thesis to this repository as well.
+**However**, to persist your final state in an easily accessible way, we encourage you to (at least at the University of Ulm) upload the compiled version of your final and submitted thesis to this repository as well.
 Please use  the format `<Surname><Firstname>-<Type>.pdf` for the file name, where `<Type>` is either `BachelorThesis` or `MasterThesis` (e.g., `SihlerFlorian-MasterThesis.pdf`).

 For more information on the actual submission, please consult your supervisor ([FAQ Page of Ulm University](https://www.uni-ulm.de/studium/pruefungsverwaltung/pruefungen-und-module-faq/)).